RakhithJK/python-telegram-bot-python-telegram-bot-wiki/Frequently-Asked-Questions.md

 No, exactly *one* of the optional arguments of `InlineKeyboardButton` must be set.
 The closest that you can get to having both a URL and `callback_data` in the button is:

-1. have a custom server (e.g. `my.tld`) where you can creaty redirec-links on the fly - something similar to bitly or all the other link shortening services
+1. have a custom server (e.g. `my.tld`) where you can create redirect-links on the fly - something similar to bitly or all the other link shortening services
 2. each time you want to have both a URL and a `callback_data`, create a new link `my.tld/some_token`
     1. Make `my.tld/some_token` redirect to the actual URL
     2. Configure your server such that it sends a notification to your bot telling it that the `my.tld/some_token` was accessed
 3. Make your bot process that information similar to how you'd process a `CallbackQuery`.
-See also [thes FAQ entry](#i-want-to-handle-updates-from-an-external-service-in-addition-to-the-telegram-updates-how-do-i-do-that)
+See also [this FAQ entry](#i-want-to-handle-updates-from-an-external-service-in-addition-to-the-telegram-updates-how-do-i-do-that)

 ### Why am I suddenly getting so many log entries from `httpx`?